 The credit card company divides the 15% APR by 365 days in the year.
 The result is a daily periodic rate of 0.041095.
 If you pay off your balance after interest is applied once, then 15% is an accurate representation of your interest rate.
 If you carry a balance from month to month, however, then you’re paying more than you think.

 Annual Percentage Yield (APY)

-APY, an acronym for “annual percentage yield” is a common term used mostly when defining the interest paid in a savings, checking, or other interest bearing account.
-Unlike APR, APY reflects interest paid on interest, which always makes this number higher than its counterpart.
-Because interest is generally compounded quarterly, monthly, or daily, the interest added in your account becomes part of your average daily balance.
-When it comes time to calculate that number again, your balance is raised, thus causing a higher interest amount to be applied.
-Unless you withdraw from an interest bearing account, you can expect your interest deposits to be greater in size each time they are calculated.
+APY is an acronym for Annual Percentage Yield.
+It is a common term used when defining the interest paid in a savings, checking, or other interest bearing account.
+Unlike APR, APY reflects interest paid on interest.
+Thus, APY is always higher than APR.
+Interest is generally compounded quarterly, monthly, or daily.
+As a result, the interest added to your account becomes part of your average daily balance.

 APR and APY in Action